 Research shows career burnout hits its peak in the 34-54 age group

-Awareness you are burnt out tends to come in a moment of realization.
+Awareness you are burnt out tends to come in a moment of realisation.
 Our brains aren’t conditioned to multitask and so, by our mid-30s, the hamster wheel of life can start to wear thin.
 Rather than hitting full-speed on the treadmill, as we may have in our 20s, we can falter and lose momentum.
 Research shows career burnout hits its peak in the 34-54 age group and typically affects more women than men.
 A psychological stress condition, it shows itself via exhaustion, apathy and a sense of detachment.
 However unpleasant it feels in the moment, it can also be a powerful wake-up call.

 Take media mogul and editor Arianna Huffington, who fell and broke her cheekbone after pushing herself to the point of exhaustion a decade ago.
 “That day literally changed my life,” she writes in a post for Medium.
 “It put me on a course in which I changed how I work and how I live.
 It’s a prime example of how good things can come out of bad — how, very often, events that come to define our lives in positive ways would never have happened without events that were painful and sometimes, yes, even bloody.”